networkbiolab/WEoN/docs/use_instructions.rst

 2. **Required data**

-   WEoN use RNA-seq data to filter out absent transcription factors and miRNAs from the Gold Standard (or Reference Network).
-We provide three Gold Standards, which were constructed within a differente cutoff of 1500, 2000, and 5000 nucleotides from the Transcription Start Site.
+   WEoN use RNA-seq data to filter out absent transcription factors and miRNAs from the Reference GRN.
+We provide three References, which were constructed within a differente cutoff of 1500, 2000, and 5000 nucleotides from the Transcription Start Site.

    Please select a two-column file separated by tabulations as an ``Expression File``.
    The first column is the gene name while the second is the expression in any unit, like counts, RPKM, or FPKM.
-WEoN use an internal dictionary to match gene names from the Gold Standard and the Expression File.
+WEoN use an internal dictionary to match gene names from the Reference Network and the Expression File.
 Data must be a single experiment or the average value of the experimental replication.

    We provide ``expression_test.tsv`` as an example ``Expression File``.
 Please